Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/10-aie-dsp-lib-model-composer/README.md

    ![missing image](Images/Image_024.png)

 Here the estimated throughput is 28 MSPS instead of the expected 125 MSPS.
 You can use Vitis Analyzer to track the reason of this throughput reduction.
-Here it is very easy to see that the input stream feeds the data @250 MSPS instead of the 1000 MSPS that were expected in the design.
-The reason is that the input bitwidth is 32 bits at a rate of 250MHz (default value) as can be seen at the end of the FIRchain.h file.
+The input stream feeds the data at 250 MSPS instead of the 1000 MSPS specified in the design.
+This occurs because the input bitwidth is 32 bits at a rate of 250 MHz by default.
+Confirm this setting at the end of the `FIRchain.h` file.

 ## Stage 4: Increasing the PLIO Bitwidth and Re-generate

-Solving this problem is fairly easy.
-Navigate inside the **FIRchain** sub-system.
-Get the **PLIO** block from **AMD Toolbox / AI Engine / Interface**, or just type **plio** in the canvas.
-Double-click on the new block and specify:
+To solve this problem navigate inside the **FIRchain** sub-system.
+Get the **PLIO** block from **AMD Toolbox / AI Engine / Interface**, or type **plio** in the canvas.
+Double-click the new block and specify:

 * **PLIO width (bits)**: 128
 * Check **Specify PLIO frequency**